19hours/sg-statutes/Accountants Act - AA2004.md

 #### Powers of Complaints Committee

-46\.

-—(1)  For the purposes of any inquiry, a Complaints Committee may —

-(a) call upon or appoint any person the Complaints Committee considers necessary to assist it in its inquiry;
+46\.—(1)  For the purposes of any inquiry, a Complaints Committee may —(a) call upon or appoint any person the Complaints Committee considers necessary to assist it in its inquiry;

 (b) require any person —